 Solve the equation x4 – 3x2 – 4 = 0.

-Sometimes an equation doesn't look quadratic, by having some other exponent.
+This guy sure doesn't look quadratic.
 However, a little bit of lateral thinking shows that the equation actually has the form a(variable)2 + b(variable) + c.
 For this problem, (variable) = x2.
 Let's give (variable) a new name, u.
-We can rewrite the equation as
+We can rewrite the equation as:

 (x2)2 – 3(x2) – 4 = 0